Search our Site:

 View the March 10, 2006 Government of Manitoba press release

-The Canadian Wind Energy Association (CanWEA) maintains up to date information regarding installed wind project and wind projects that have been contracted or are under construction.
+The Canadian Wind Energy Association (CanWEA) website maintains up to date information regarding installed wind project and wind projects that have been contracted or are under construction.

 View a chart of installed wind capacity by province